rickyjcg22/sales_success_prediction/README.md

 ## Problem Statement

-Our team achieves its success once these important business questions from our client have been answered:
+Our team achieves its success once these important business questions from our client are answered:

 - How can we identify which customers are most likely to accept the sales offer when the contact center calls them, so we optimize the sales team effort and reduce wasted call?
 - How can we prioritize leads so that we maximize conversion rates and sales performance?